-Are you looking for a training space or circus tuition? Contact: email@example.com

 The performing group presents one full-length circus creation annually.
 The main venue for the show is the Circus Helsinki stage.
 Additionally the shows have toured European festivals and have been invited to other stages in Finland and Europe.
 The performance group has approximately 60 appearances per year in various events.
 Circus Helsinki has received numerous awards for its performances.
 The Ministry of education in Finland appointed Circus Helsinki the Finnish Young Cultural Ambassadors in 2005-2007 and 2009-2010.

-Circus Helsinki also organizes about five Open Stage -evenings yearly.
-Amateur and professional artists from all over Finland meet at this event.
+Circus Helsinki also organizes about two Open Stage evenings yearly.
+Amateur and professional artists from all over Finland meet at these events.
 Often there are also foreign guests either as performers or audience.

 Circus Helsinki has accommodated 5-10 circus-themed commercial events per year providing the facility and performers as a package.